abiraja2004/LambeVaishali-INFO7374-DataAnalysis-FinalExam/README.md

 > - Defined function '''get_movie_reviews_url''' which returns movie reviews URL
 > - Defined function '''get_movie_reviews_cache_file_path''' which returns path to store it
 > - Defined function '''get_movie_reviews_params''' which returns API and offset
-> - Defined functon '''resolve_movie_reviews''' for getting the result of movie reviews search
+> - Defined function '''resolve_movie_reviews''' for getting the result of movie reviews search
 > - Provided check condition again to check if movie has more reviews so avoid the rate limit and sleep again to download it completely.